“Nobody Died At Sandy Hook”

 “Moreover, Noah Pozner’s ‘death certificate’ states that ‘No autopsy was performed’, while the ‘official report’ states, ‘All the victims were given autopsies’.
 We know they cannot both be true.
 It would be tempting to presume that one of them is accurate and the other a mistake.
 But insofar as they are both predicated on the presupposition Noah Pozner and 19 other children actually died at Sandy Hook, they both appear to be false.” pg.
 183

-Unlike Fetzer, Lenny Pozner sought clarity.
-He emailed Dr. James Gill, Connecticut’s Chief Medical Examiner, who provided an explanation:
+Lenny Pozner did investigate.
+He contacted Dr. James Gill, Connecticut’s Chief Medical Examiner, who explained:

 Dear Mr. Pozner,